Quick Answer

 Microsoft Alignment

-Use the Cost Optimization pillar from the Well Architected Framework and the Govern and Manage parts of the Cloud Adoption Framework.
+Use the Cost Optimization pillar from the Well-Architected Framework and the Govern and Manage parts of the Cloud Adoption Framework.

 The useful question: